esheldon/xshear/README.md

 Measure the tangential shear around a set of lenses.
 This technique is also known as cross-correlation shear, hence the name xshear

-The code is set up to parallelize across sources rather than lenses.
-This makes sense for cross-correlation shear, since the source catalog is generally much larger than the lense catalog.
+The code is set up to parallelize across sources as well as lenses.

+Parallelizing across sources makes sense for cross-correlation shear, because the source catalog is generally much larger than the lense catalog.
 The source catalog can be split into as many small chunks as needed, and each can be processed on a different cpu across many machines.

+Lenses can also be split up and the result simply concatenated.

 example
 -------